 Are Raccoons Friendly?

 One look at their cute faces, and you’ll likely agree – raccoons are adorable, but also wonder are raccoons friendly.
 If you have spotted a raccoon near your home, it is best to make efforts to keep them from getting too close.
-Follow these tips to help raccoons keep their distance.
+Follow these tips to help raccoons keep their distance from your property.

 Are Raccoons Friendly?

 There are a lot of misconceptions out there about these nocturnal and seemingly cute and cuddly critters.
 One look at their cute faces, and you’ll likely agree – raccoons are adorable.
-However, while these critters appear lovable and almost look like an animal you would want to curl up on your couch with, the truth is that raccoons are far more dangerous for humans than anything else.
+However, while these critters appear lovable and almost look like an animal you would want to curl up on your couch.
+But the truth is that raccoons are far more dangerous for humans than anything else.
 Thus, it would be best if you assumed that raccoons are not friendly.
 Especially when you scare them around mother raccoon’s babies.

 Keep Raccoons from Getting Too Close